 2. Complete the Free Application for Federal Student Aid (FAFSA).

+Complete the 2022-2023 FAFSA if you plan to attend Tompkins Cortland Community College Summer 2022, Fall 2022, and Spring 2023.
 Complete the 2021-2022 FAFSA if you plan to attend Tompkins Cortland Community College Summer 2021, Fall 2021, and Spring 2022.
 FASFA is required to determine your eligibility for the Federal Pell Grant, Federal Direct Student Loans, work study, and Federal Supplemental Education Opportunity Grant (FSEOG) programs.

 3. Complete your TAP Application